Best Benjamin Moore Gender Neutral Paint Colour Palettes

 Are you trying to figure out the best paint colour palette for your new baby’s nursery?
-Are you patiently (or impatiently) waiting for the big day to find out whether it’s a boy or girl?
-Then you will love this article!
+Are you patiently (or impatiently) waiting for the big day to meet your new lil nugget?
+Then you’ll love this article!

-I’ve created 3 Easy Steps to help you make a colour palette that is gender-neutral enough to suit a boy or a girl – or both if that’s the case!
+I’ve created THREE Easy Steps to help you make a colour palette that is gender-neutral enough to suit a boy or a girl – or both/neither if that’s the case!

 BENJAMIN MOORE GRAY OWL OC-52